yokecph/klogskabet-audio-player/README.md

     $ sudo systemctl daemon-reload
     $ sudo systemctl enable klogskabet-audio-player.service

+Reboot the Pi to ensure it starts up automatically.
+If you need to stop it when it's running as a service, you can issue:

+    $ sudo systemctl stop klogskabet-audio-player.service

+And conversely, to start it again:

+    $ sudo systemctl start klogskabet-audio-player.service

 ## Overview
 The app loads a playlist of MP3 files from the Klogskabet CMS, and loops through it.